lejard-h/polymer_app/README.md

 ## Usage

     polymer_app
-        new app app_name
+        new app "app_name" [-m](Material Desgin Template)
-        new element element-name
+        new element "element-name"
-        new model name
+        new model "name"
-        new behavior name
+        new behavior "name"
-        new service name
+        new service "name"
-        new route name path
+        new route "name" "path"
+        new config "name"
         -o, --output-folder    (defaults to "./")
         -h, --[no-]help